-Brotherhood Way Preschool opens at 8:00 am for children who are enrolled in early- morning care.
-The regular preschool day begins at 9:00 am, and children will be admitted at 8:55 am, after the classroom has been prepared and the teaching staff is ready for the children's arrival.
+Brotherhood Way Preschool opens at 8:00 am for children who are enrolled in the year-round program.
+The preschool day begins at 9:00 am for the 9-month program, after the classroom has been prepared and the teaching staff is ready for the children's arrival.
 Families bring children to the classroom to hang up coats and deposit lunch boxes.
 Staff will be greeting children and guiding them to a morning classroom experience.
 If you have a brief question or important information to share about your child, please write it in the daily notebook for the teacher near the sign-in sheet.
 Teachers are available to either return phone calls or set up special conferences with families after 1:30 pm.

 Dismissal time for the 9-Month Program is 1:30 pm.
-Full Year Program provides care until 6:00pm.
+Full Year Program provides care until 6:00 pm.
 Families need to come into the preschool by 5:50 pm to have enough time to gather their children's belongings before leaving the facility.
 It is extremely important to both your child and the school that you arrive on time for pick-up.
 Please note that any pick-up after pick-up time will be subject to a late fee of \$1 per minute that the family is late.

-We request that families leave the classroom promptly, as the rooms are needed for the Extended Day Program.
-The playground is available only to children (along with staff) enrolled in the Extended Day Program.
+We request that families leave the classroom promptly, as the rooms are needed for the full-day program.
+The playground is available only to children (along with staff) enrolled in the full-day program.